-In this 2-day workshop (October 28-29th, 2021) we use a model to examine how our identities develop as we grow in our understanding of personal and institutional oppression.
-Given the virtual platform, we will still use highly interactive methods including reflective writing, video clips, small group conversations, and storytelling, in order to take a deeper look into learned patterns of behavior.
+In this 2-day workshop (October 28th-29th) we use a developmental model to examine how our identities change as we grow in our understanding of personal and institutional oppression.
+Given the virtual platform, we will still use highly interactive methods including reflective writing, video clips, small group conversations, and storytelling to take a deeper look into our learned patterns of behavior.

 Recognizing these patterns with compassion rather than shame helps us name and practice strategies to better collaborate in multicultural settings.
 During our time together we will co-create a community where our spirits are renewed and our commitment to social justice is strengthened.

 Analyze the complex intersection of internalized sexism and white privilege and how this plays out in our lives.

 Learn and apply a model of white women’s anti-racist identity development.

-Share strategies to heal ourselves and counter racist and sexist socialization in order to improve our cross-cultural relationships and better advocate for systems of change
+Share strategies to heal ourselves and counter racist and sexist socialization in order to improve our cross-cultural relationships and better advocate for systemic change.

 Facilitators: Ilsa Govan, M.A. & Tilman Smith